jwwandy/Image-GrayToColor/README.md

 # Image-GrayToColor
-This is the final Project of EE6550 Machine Learning course in NTHU.
+My final project for the Machine Learning course in NTHU with Johnson Wang.

 The Goal is to autocolorize grayscale image using machine learning algorithm.